Kingussie Camanachd

-Kingussie Camanachd is a shinty team from Kingussie, Scotland and according to the Guinness Book of Records 2005, is world sport's most successful sporting team of all time, winning 20 consecutive leagues and going 4 years unbeaten at one stage in the early 1990s.
-The club are current holders of the Camanachd Cup, the MacAulay Cup and the MacTavish Cup.
+Kingussie Camanachd is a shinty team from Kingussie, Scotland.
+According to the 2005 Guinness Book of Records, it is the world sport's most successful sporting team of all time, winning 20 consecutive leagues and going four years unbeaten at one stage in the early 1990s.
+The club is the current holder of the Camanachd Cup, the MacAulay Cup, Mowi Premiership, and the MacTavish Cup.

 History

 The club was founded in 1893.
-It won the first ever Camanachd Cup in 1896 and the club has won the cup more times than any other team, apart from Newtonmore.
+It won the first-ever Camanachd Cup in 1896, and the club has won the cup more times than any other team, apart from Newtonmore.
 However, despite early success in the competition for much of the twentieth century the club struggled to win the trophy, with a victory in 1961 the club's first in forty years.

+Kingussie hold a rivalry with neighbours Newtonmore, with the two teams having won the majority of Shinty's honours.
+Plans in 1927 would have seen the two sides merged, however these ideas were short lived, and the two sides have regularly battled out at the top level for honours since.